HackYourFuture/HTML-CSS/Week2/README.md

 What it does is creating a brand new **local** repository in your project folder.
 Only after doing this you will be able to follow along the next procedure.

-No we can continue with the actual procedure itself.
+Now we can continue with the actual procedure itself.
 This happens in 3 stages:

 1. **Untracked**.
 In this stage GIT is not aware of the changes in your workspace.
 2. **Staged**.
 In this stage the changes will be tracked by GIT.